alvaroderas/lost-at-cornell-backend/api.md

 {
     "id": <ID>,
-    "title": <USER INPUT OR PREVIOUS TITLE IF NOT PROVIDED>, "item": <USER INPUT OR PREVIOUS ITEM IF NOT PROVIDED>, "status": <USER INPUT OR PREVIOUS STATUS IF NOT PROVIDED>, "text": <USER INPUT OR PREVIOUS TEXT IF NOT PROVIDED>,
+    "title": <USER INPUT OR PREVIOUS TITLE IF NOT PROVIDED>, "image": <IMAGE URL OR PREVIOUS IMAGE URL IF NOT PROVIDED>
+    "item": <USER INPUT OR PREVIOUS ITEM IF NOT PROVIDED>, "status": <USER INPUT OR PREVIOUS STATUS IF NOT PROVIDED>, "text": <USER INPUT OR PREVIOUS TEXT IF NOT PROVIDED>,